sam-shervin/sam-shervin/README.md

 >- 🤝 I thrive in collaborative environments, where I can learn from others and contribute my expertise to drive projects forward.\
 >- 🌱 I'm always on the lookout for new challenges and opportunities to expand my knowledge and skill set, with a firm belief in the power of technology to shape a better tomorrow.
 ### Let's Connect!
 📫 If you share similar interests or have exciting projects in mind, I'd love to connect and explore how we can collaborate to create something extraordinary.
-Feel free to reach out to me via email or connect with me on LinkedIn. [linkedin](https://www.linkedin.com/in/sam-shervin/)
+Feel free to reach out to me via [email](mailto:sam@shervin.live) or connect with me on [LinkedIn](https://www.linkedin.com/in/sam-shervin/).